N.C. Supreme Court Hears Arguments On Racial Bias In Death Penalty Cases

 A decade ago, in 2009, the state's Democratic-controlled legislature passed a one-of-its-kind law called the Racial Justice Act that allowed death row inmates to challenge their punishment if they could show that race was a "significant factor" in being sentenced to death.
 Nearly every single person on the state's death row, including many white inmates, filed claims.
 But in 2013, North Carolina's newly elected Republican majority repealed the law, and all the pending cases later were voided.

-But lawyers and researchers had already begun to dig into how much race was an issue in death penalty trials in North Carolina.
+Lawyers and researchers, though, had already begun to dig into how much race was an issue in death penalty trials in North Carolina.
 One study that examined death row cases in the state over two decades found that prospective black jurors were dismissed more than twice as often as jurors of other races.

 That evidence, lawyers for the inmates say, should not be ignored.